skinzor/Tasker-Notification/README.md

 To Use:

-Within a JavaScript(let), start with the following:
+Within a JavaScript(let), add the Notification.js file as a library, and enter the following line into your code:

     var n = new Notification();